C-o-d-e-F-r-e-a-k/Amazon-clone-Home-page/README.md

 <div><img src="Screenshot from 2024-03-10 20-47-52.png"></div>

-This is a simple website created using HTML and CSS for [your purpose here, e.g., a fictional online store].
+This simple website was created using HTML and CSS to gain my first-ever coding experience.

 ## Table of Contents